-I’d had a lump on my neck for several weeks and thought it was either tonsillitis or swollen glands or something.
-It was actually my birthday and I’d been putting my make-up on, looking at my face in the mirror and I noticed the lump was very pronounced.
-It was then that I kind of thought, oh, maybe it’s time to get that lump checked out.
+I had a lump on my neck for several weeks, and thought it was tonsillitis or swollen glands or something.
+It was my birthday and I’d been putting my make-up on, looking at my face in the mirror.
+I noticed the lump was very pronounced.
+It was then that I kind of thought, 'Oh, maybe it’s time to get that lump checked out'.

 It’s funny because, once the doctor told me the diagnosis, I wasn’t scared anymore.
 I think not knowing is worse.
 There’s a fear of the unknown.
 Once I knew, I said, ‘Okay, what are we going to do about it?’

-For me to come and live in Cambridgeshire, and straight away from my diagnosis having the Macmillan nurse there – I thought it was just unbelievable really.
-And there was a Macmillan nurse there every step of the way.
+For me to come and live in Cambridgeshire, and from diagnosis have the Macmillan nurse there, I thought it was unbelievable really.
+There was a Macmillan nurse there every step of the way.
 I feel very lucky to have had such support.

 It’s priceless, what Macmillan means to us.
-I don’t know anywhere else that we would get that support that we’re getting.
+I don’t know anywhere else we would get the support we’re getting.
 I don’t know anywhere else where I could have someone at my beck and call.
 Someone that can help sort our finances, and help sort my family out.